 US presidential election: Winning chances for whom?

-The Hanoitimes - Before these party conventions, the constellation in America swung in favor of the Democratic couple Biden-Harris.
+Before these party conventions, the constellation in America swung in favor of the Democratic couple Biden-Harris.
 But now, Biden's gap with Trump is narrowing.

 In the United States, the race for presidential elections has entered its final stage with both parties holding their conventions to officially nominate candidates for president and vice president.
 They are incumbent Donald Trump and Mike Pence on the Republican side and former Vice President Joe Biden and his running mate, Indian-origin Senator Kamala Harris, from the Democratic Party.